josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 ***Things to Mention:***

 * A successful execution of the code will last about **6-7 minutes** since we set up a sleep function for each loop to avoid reaching the request limit of the API, please wait for the execution a little bit patiently.

-* There is a hidden .env file in the root directory and the /code directory with API keys for both the Google Maps and Zillow API.
-If you are receiving errors please reach out to me at **joewlimms1221@gmail.com** and I will share the API keys with you as they are under a paywall.

 * If you are wondering why an attribute such as LivingArea is missing for some rows, the reason is that not every house for rent provides such an attribute publicly.
 Therefore, we may not get some attributes and will receive a CSV file with some missing values.
 That's why we need to clean the data.
 In the case that Zip is missing, it may be a failure from the get_zipcode.py file.
 However, the success rate for that query is relatively high.
 We will get the final CSV file under several trials.